 What Is the Colorado Wrongful Death Statute of Limitations?

 Did your family lose a loved one due to someone else’s negligence in Colorado?
 Preventable deaths due to careless drivers, dangerous workplaces, medical malpractice, defective products, irresponsible property owners, and other negligent parties happen all too often in our community.
-If someone close to you died due to someone else’s negligence, you can seek accountability through a wrongful death action.
+If you’ve lost a loved one in an accident or due to a wrongful act, you can seek accountability through a wrongful death action.

 What Is the Colorado Wrongful Death Statute?

-Colorado’s wrongful death statute, also known as the Colorado Wrongful Death Act, establishes the timeline and requirements for filing a wrongful death lawsuit.
+Colorado’s wrongful death statute, also known as the Colorado Wrongful Death Act, establishes the requirements for filing a wrongful death lawsuit.

 Typically, the surviving family can pursue a wrongful death claim if the decedent could have brought a personal injury claim had they survived.
 Wrongful death claims may arise from accidents such as: